 At Council we value and support effective learning and development which includes employing a range of Apprentices, Trainees and Cadets.
-These employees
+These employees generally possess entry level skills and are employed to work at Council whilst gaining a range of on and off the job training and experience during their contract of employment.

-- 21.3.1 Council's Apprentice, Trainee and Cadet Strategy supports the management of these employees to ensure that the experience is both of value to the organisation and the employee.
-This means that Council will ensure that all Apprentice, Trainee and Cadet development will be encouraged from engagement through to completing their contract and either exiting the organisation or transitioning into a permanent position within Council. - 21.3.2 The rate of pay as provided for in band 1/level 1 is payable to employees undertaking entry level training. - 21.3.3 An employee shall be appointed to band 1/level 1 according to either their age or educational qualification, whichever provides for the higher rate of pay. - 21.3.4 Progression along the scale is not automatic, but is subject to successful completion of appropriate training modules and satisfactory service. - 21.3.5 Upon successful completion of entry level training, the employee shall proceed to the appropriate band and level in the structure, if the employment is to be continued beyond the training period. - 21.3.6 In addition to the vocational training direction, the Council shall provide an apprentice with the conditions of the apprenticeship in writing and these conditions shall include: - 21.3.6.1 the term of the apprenticeship; - 21.3.6.2 the course of studies to be undertaken by the apprentice; and - 21.3.6.3 the course of on the job training to be undertaken by the apprentice. - 21.4 School Based Trainees and Apprentices
+- 19.3.1 Council's Apprentice, Trainee and Cadet Strategy supports the management of these employees to ensure that the experience is both of value to the organisation and the employee.
+This means that Council will ensure that all Apprentice, Trainee and Cadet development will be encouraged from engagement through to completing their contract and either exiting the organisation or transitioning into a permanent position within Council. - 19.3.2 The rate of pay as provided for in band 1/level 1 are payable to employees undertaking entry level training. - 19.3.3 An employee shall be appointed to band 1/level 1 according to either their age or educational qualification, whichever provides for the higher rate of pay. - 19.3.4 Progression along the scale is not automatic, but is subject to successful completion of appropriate training modules and satisfactory service. - 19.3.5 Upon successful completion of entry level training, the employee shall proceed to the appropriate band and level in the structure, if the employment is to be continued beyond the training period. - 19.3.6 In addition to the vocational training direction, the Council shall provide an apprentice with the conditions of the apprenticeship in writing and these conditions shall include: - 19.3.6.1 the term of the apprenticeship; - 19.3.6.2 the course of studies to be undertaken by the apprentice; and

+19.3.6.3 the course of on the job training to be undertaken by the apprentice.

+19.4 School Based Apprentices